davicoradini/Android-splash-screen-the-right-way/README.md

 }
 ```

-You must know that I'd probably hate your apps, because this is a 3 seconds waisting of life time!
+The thing is, this is nothing but a 3 seconds waisting of the user's time!

 ##### As you can notice, Google has gotten their opinion in favor of Splash Screens on their [Official Material Design Documentation](https://material.io/guidelines/patterns/launch-screens.html)